-The key ACT professional qualifications are the AMCT Diploma in Treasury, which provides associate membership and the MCT Advanced Diploma in Treasury, Risk and Corporate Finance, although they offer other qualifications such as a Certificate in International Treasury Management (CertITM), amongst others.
+The key ACT professional qualifications are the AMCT Diploma in Treasury, which provides associate membership and the MCT Advanced Diploma in Treasury, Risk and Corporate Finance.
+However, they do offer other qualifications such as a Certificate in International Treasury Management (CertITM), amongst others.
 Employers may provide funding and time off to study for these examinations.

 Working towards professional qualifications as soon as possible may be helpful to career development.

 You will need to show: